 - Vulnerability Scanning and Penetration Testing

-- Uberflip conducts annual penetration testing by an independent third party to confirm the security of the platform.
+- Uberflip conducts annual penetration testing by an independent third party to confirm the security of its Content Experience Platform.

 - Subject to Uberflip’s approval, Customers may also perform their own penetration testing and security scans.
 Customers are required to provide the results of the scans to Uberflip.

 - Scans that detect vulnerabilities are evaluated by employees using Uberflip-defined risk criteria to triage and prioritize.